 In this study, the authors calculated several different types of economic values: 1) economic value for recreation trips to the Sarasota Bay Estuary, 2) economic value for living in close proximity to the Sarasota Bay Estuary, and 3) the economic value of key Sarasota Bay Estuarine resources.
 They also estimated the economic impact of visitor-based recreation.

 The study concluded that the value of Sarasota Bay resources to households in Sarasota and Manatee counties is $11.8 billion.

-Fisheries-Independent Monitoring Reports
+Fisheries-Independent Monitoring (FIM) Reports

 The Sarasota Bay Estuary Program’s (SBEP) Comprehensive Conservation Management Plan stresses the importance of restoring and protecting juvenile fish habitats.
 Sarasota Bay’s estuarine habitats have been subjected to increased urbanization since the 1950’s.
 Understanding the distribution, abundance, and habitat

 use of nekton (fish and macroinvertebrates) within these habitats is critical to protecting and restoring these estuarine areas.

 The Florida Fish and Wildlife Conservation Commission’s (FWCC) Fisheries-Independent Monitoring (FIM) program has been monitoring nekton assemblages in Tampa Bay and Charlotte Harbor, estuaries that are adjacent to Sarasota Bay, since 1989.
 The goal of the FIM program is to provide timely, accurate, and consistent

 fisheries-independent data and analyses to fisheries managers for the conservation and protection of Florida’s fisheries.
 The sampling design and data collected are intended not only to assess fishery stocks, but to also describe habitat utilization, biodiversity, nekton communities, and to document changes within Florida’s estuarine systems.